How to Find Nests

 Practice during the non-breeding season

 Winter is a great time to learn where to look for nests.
-Once the leaves of shrubs and trees have fallen, you will be able to easily see where old nests are located without risking disturbance of active nests.
+Once the leaves of shrubs and trees have fallen, you will be able to easily see where old nests are located without risking disturbance to active nests.
 It may be difficult to determine what species made these older nests, but this will help you form a search image of where to begin looking for new nests during the breeding season.
 Some birds build new nests close to where they built them in previous years.

 Know when to search for nests